wmfs/tymly/README.md

 # Synchronizing

-Nearly there!
+Nearly there! :smiley:

 To synchronize your empty Tymly [monorepo](https://medium.com/@maoberlehner/monorepos-in-the-wild-33c6eb246cb9), run this from within the `/tymly` directory:

 ### `npm run sync`